thomasgauvin/react-swa-full-stack-app/README.md

-# React full-stack web application on Azure Static Web Apps
+# React + Functions full-stack web application on Azure Static Web Apps

 This is a demo React full-stack web application that uses Azure Functions to provide a REST API.
 The application is deployed to a single Azure Static Web Apps resource, and makes use of Static Web Apps' Functions integration to host the Azure Functions API.